Part of the Cash Store chain · locations

 Cash Store is best suited for consumers facing genuine financial emergencies who need same-day access to cash and cannot qualify for bank loans, but cannot be used for comparison shopping since rates and terms are not disclosed online.
 Applicants must visit a physical location and have an active checking account; the true cost of borrowing relative to credit unions, payday alternatives, or debt consolidation should be evaluated before commitment.

-• Consumers needing emergency cash within 24 hours and unable to qualify for traditional bank loans
+• Consumers researching emergency-cash options within 24 hours and unable to qualify for traditional bank loans

 • Individuals with poor credit history or limited credit profile seeking rapid, in-person lending